Academic Rigor in the Middle School

 Rigor emerges in countless different ways.
-Some, like advanced classes (French III and Honors Geometry for example) are the more recognizable indicators of rigor.
+Some, like advanced classes (French III and Advanced Geometry for example) are the more recognizable indicators of rigor.
 Other ways, like i-Term courses in coding, or prototyping workshops in the Makerspace are unique to MPA.
 But throughout the Middle School, rigor with purpose never means forcing top students to complete extra busywork, nor taking away support or individual attention from a teacher.
 Rather, rigor in the Middle School is about diving deeper and navigating abstract concepts.

 Let’s take a closer look at four themes of academic rigor in Middle School.

 It’s no accident that the Makerspace is located in the heart of the Middle School.
 This space is MPA’s hub for experiential, hands on learning, and Middle Schoolers have it right in their front yard.
 One way that the Makerspace delivers academic rigor is by creating opportunities for students to resolve open ended problems as they work together to tinker, design, and prototype.
 Projects in the Makerspace challenge even the strongest students to become uncomfortable with unknowns and abstraction, to think theoretically, and dig deep into their vast content knowledge for answers to seemingly unsolvable questions.